 Rest A While Tea Garden, Hawkers Cove – break up your coastal walk with a stop at this cliff-top cafe round the coast from Padstow.
 Gluten free sandwiches and gluten-free cream teas on offer.

 Stein’s Fish and Chips, Padstow – coeliac-friendly, cooking chips in separate fryer.
-The lovely people at Rock Stein’s tell me they now offer gluten free batter too, hooray!
+The lovely people at Rick Stein’s tell me they now offer gluten free batter too, hooray!
 Staff were totally clued-up on allergens and were really helpful.
 Note though that a sneaky one to avoid is the tartar sauce – the mustard powder in their homemade version contains gluten (the staff made me aware of this).

 Healey’s Cornish Cyder Farm, Penhallow – cider cider everywhere!
 Cider farm with animals to keep the kids happy and lovely outdoor pub area to keep the adults happy :).
 Varieties available to taste and pints available to buy.
 The Pear Rattler was my favourite.